Popups for Divi: 9 Psychology Tips That Drive Sales

 “Popups Ruin My Experience”

-The fundamental purpose of popups is to briefly interrupt, but at the same time, improve the overall UX of the page.
+The fundamental purpose of popups is to interrupt briefly but, at the same time, improve the overall UX of the page.

 User experience is more than just a straightforward and usable website.
 It is about meeting users’ goals, and the right popup always creates a positive experience for both the page visitor and website owner.
 This is why showcasing highly-targeted popups to your target users is important.